electric-eloquence/fepper/README.md

 Sample body content
 ```

-Front Matter comprises YAML between the `---` lines and Markdown below.
+Front Matter comprises YAML between the `---` lines and Markdown below them.
 It
 doesn't appear to have a unified spec, so searches for documentation will
 probably just list various implementations.
 In any case, `content_key` can be
 any valid whitespace-free string.
 Use it to identify its corresponding tag in